 In 2017, we went further and integrated the SDGs into our three global initiatives: Nestlé for Healthier Kids, Nestlé Needs YOUth and Caring for Water.

 SDG 3 Good health and well-being

 A good life from the start

-By promoting good health and wellbeing, we can help people live longer, happier lives.
-Already, the world has made great strides in reducing childhood mortality and eliminating diseases, but there’s still a long way to go.
+By promoting good health and well-being, we can help people live longer, happier lives.
+Already, the world has made great strides in reducing childhood mortality and eliminating diseases, but there is still a long way to go.
 Our scale enables us to make difference, and we believe that through nutrition, initiatives and better farming practices, we can help prevent disease and make the world a healthier place.

 This goal is threaded through our six sub-impact areas and many of our 41 commitments.
 This includes everything from transforming our recipes to be healthier to inspiring people to choose water.

 We are particularly focused on encouraging kids around the world to eat nutritious food and get active by creating new and better products, promoting education and conducting industry-leading scientific research.
-By 2030, our global initiative Nestlé for Healthier Kids aims to help 50 million kids lead healthier lives, and we’ve already reached 8.3 million.
+By 2030, our global initiative Nestlé for Healthier Kids aims to help 50 million kids lead healthier lives, and we have already reached 27.2 million.